parroty/mono_timer/README.md

 [coveralls]: https://coveralls.io/r/parroty/mono_timer
 [codeclimate]: https://codeclimate.com/github/parroty/mono_timer

-An Pomodoro-style 25:00 minutes timer application with notification feature.
+Pomodoro-style 25 minutes timer application with notification feature.
 It's built with Ruby on Rails.

 The main purpose of the development is learning about Ruby on Rails through actual applications rather than a sample code.